Availability Bias

 She's been smoking since she was nine

-Deciding to continue smoking because you know a smoker who lived to be 100 would be a good example of Availability Bias.
+availability bias smoking Deciding to continue smoking because you know a smoker who lived to be 100 would be a good example of availability bias.
 In this scenario, the story you can recall plays too big a role in your decision to continue smoking.
 A review of medical statistics on smokers' health ought to be a far weightier factor in the decision process.

 Another Example of Availability Bias